siyeuk/doubleShuai/README.md

 # BasicFramework
-This is a BasicFramework of 'BlueStorm'
+This is a BasicFramework of 'BlueStormAndXiaoChun'